-So far we have disussed how edge computing can reduce cost of communication and reduce power consumption.
-But one of the fundamental elements that edge offers is putting humans in the control loop giving them control over their system and network links [76].
-Such user centric design are important in smart farm as they put human in loop making them part of the decision making process relating to the farm [85].
-Since smart farming is data driven and decisions are based on analysis made on this, socially aware system with human in control loop and local access to data will encourages to adapt of such technologies.
-Adaption of technological innovations is influenced by farmers perceptions on the effectiveness and accrued benefits [86].
-From this, the perception that farmers get from being in control due to benefits offered computation done at the edge (physically and logically close) and being in the control loop and decision making could help adoption- same couldn't be said if computation is done at cloud and especially if farmers technological understanding is limited.
+So far we have discussed how edge computing can reduce the cost of communication by reducing the amount of data transmitted to the cloud and reduce power consumption.
+But one of the fundamental elements that edge offers is putting humans in the control loop giving them control over their system and network links [79].
+Such user centric design are important in smart farm as they put humans in loop making them part of the decision making process relating to the farm [88].
+Since smart farming is data driven and decisions are based on analysis made on this, socially aware system with humans in control loop and local access to data will encourage adoption of such technologies.
+Adoption of technological innovations is influenced by farmers perceptions on the effectiveness and accrued benefits [89].
+From this, the perception that farmers get from being in control due to benefits offered by computation done at the edge and being in the control loop and decision making could help adoption- same couldn't be said if computation is done at cloud and especially if farmers technological understanding is limited.
 However, the benefits offered by cloud computing in the general smart farming ecosystem shouldn't be overlooked- as it offers storage and remote access to important data to other stakeholders i.e agricultural extension officers and other experts for analysis and contribute decision making process.
 Whereas the advantages of edge computing are many, in this thesis we intend to use this to solve issues related to bandwidth consumption and storage usage.
-As such we intend to define the governance policies related to transmission of data to cloud and frequency of transmission.
-In addition simple analysis will be performed on the edge on the data received before notifications are sent to the farms (since it is logically and physically closed to the end users).
+Also governance policies related to transmission of data to cloud and frequency of transmission can be set depending on the needs of the farmers and other stakeholders that consume the data produced at the farms.
+In addition simple analysis will be performed on the edge on the data received before notifications are sent to the farms.
 In this thesis, we therefore harness the benefits offered by edge and cloud solutions to meet the requirements of smart farming in developing countries.
 In deed, in most IoT applications scenario one size rarely fits all.

-3 Related Work
+3.5 Related Work

 The earlier applications of technology in precision and smart farming focused mostly on automating farm systems based on the data collected by sensors.
-Zamora-Izquierdo et al. argue that control area in agriculture have developed gradually and significant improvement has been achieved after integration of information and communication system into farm management system[50].
+Zamora-Izquierdo et al. argue that control area in agriculture have developed gradually and significant improvement has been achieved after integration of information and communication system into farm management system [52].
 As such, there is a vast amount of literature on greenhouse and hydroponic smart farming and different approaches to monitoring of plants using sensors have been proposed.
-In [87], authors have presented a current smart system that monitors the state of water that provides nutrient solution to the plants in hydroponic farming.
+In [90], the authors have presented a current smart system that monitors the state of water that provides nutrient solution to the plants in hydroponic farming.
 It also presents auto calibrated pH sensors and use of wireless networks to monitor their functioning.
-Crisnapati et al. presents a hydroponic monitoring and automation system with a responsive web framework [88].
+Crisnapati et al. presents a hydroponic monitoring and automation system with a responsive web framework[91].
 Different wireless technologies are used in depending on the requirements of the agricultural applications scenario.
-In [89] a wireless control system for Tomato hydroponic farm using the 400 MHz band and IEEE 802.15.6 standard is described.
+In [92] a wireless control system for Tomato hydroponic farm using the 400 MHz band and IEEE 802.15.6 standard is described.
 The authors used 400MHz band as it less affected by plants than 2.4GHz band.